Engoo Blog Language Tips

 Figurative stuff

-When using stuff figuratively, the rules aren’t so strict about what is singular or plural.
+When using "stuff" figuratively, the rules aren’t so strict about what is singular or plural.

 Here, it refers to activities.
-Perhaps the person needs to visit the bank, do their laundry or study for a test.
+Perhaps the speaker needs to visit the bank, do their laundry or study for a test.
 Again, if the other person wants to know about the specific activities, they can ask.

 She's studied a lot of stuff, like karate, judo and kickboxing.